-Electric Blade vs Electric Burr vs Manual Burr: Also, a cheap blade grinder might be providing inconsistent grind quality (or an overly course grind).
-The manual grinder is a great low cost alternative for quality consistency without having to go for an electric burr grinder.
+Electric Blade vs Electric Burr vs Manual Burr: Also, a cheap blade grinder might be providing inconsistent grind quality (or an over-course grind).
+The manual grinder is a great low-cost alternative for quality consistency without having to go for an electric burr grinder.

 A good manual grinder will have durable burrs and allow the grind consistency to be adjusted for a range of brewing methods.

 If you’re researching your first manual coffee grinder, or are in the market for a replacement, we’ve picked out five of the best to consider.
 If you’re just getting started with grinding your own beans, keep reading to the end as we’ve put together a handy mini-guide to choosing the right grind settings…